 Explore the best of Big Island!
 Volcano National Park awaits!

-Hawaii must surely be the first choice of destination for anyone trying to forget that it’s winter.
+The first on our list of top 5 national parks, Hawaii must surely be the first choice of destination for anyone trying to warm national parks in winter.
 Despite being in the middle of the colder period (hooilo), the average daily temperature is still a balmy 78°F (25.6°C).
 If that doesn’t get your pulse racing, then you should check yourself for the onset of hypothermia.

 Not only that, but Volcanoes National Park promises to offer plenty of unique terrain to discover—from jungle trails to volcanic rock.
 More intrepid glampers can even try a climb up Kīlauea, one of the world’s most active volcanoes!